mumahendras3/configs-scripts/README.md

-# My configs, dotrcs, and scripts
+# My config files and scripts
-All configs, scripts and .rc files that I use
+All configuration files and scripts that I use